gnussy/penis/README.md

 }

 int main() {
-  PromptBuilder repl;
+  penis::PromptBuilder repl;
-  repl.subscribe(my_callback);
-  repl.run();
+  repl.subscribe_command(my_callback).run();
   return 0;
 }
 ```

-This example creates a subscription to the PENI prompt and waits for the user to input a command.
+This example creates a subscription to the PENIS prompt and waits for the user to input a command.
 If the command is "exit", the program will exit.
 Otherwise, it tries to convert the command string to an integer and prints the result to the console.
 If the conversion fails, it prints an error message.

 # License
 PENIS is licensed under the GPL-3 License.
 See the LICENSE file for more information.